IronCoreLabs/tenant-security-client-nodejs/examples/disaster-recovery-example/README.md

 Use the `DECRYPTED_LEASED_KEY`, and the `EncryptedDek.leasedKeyIv` to AES decrypt the `EncryptedDek.encryptedDekData`.
 The result will be the DEK which can then be used in the “Decrypting the Document” step.

 ### Decrypting the Document
-Once you have the `DEK`, `ENCRYPTED_DATA`, and `DATA_IV` you can make an AES decrypt call with all three of those parameters.
+Once you have the `DEK`, `ENCRYPTED_DATA`, and `DATA_IV` you can make an AES-256 GCM decrypt call with all three of those parameters.
 The result will be the original bytes that were sent into the TSC for encryption.

 ### Gotchas
 This is only possible if you have or can have access to the KMS credentials and key used by the involved account (vendor provided config or tenant provided).
 If you do have access to all iterations of those credentials and keys you then need to know, or exhaustively determine, which of them was used to encrypt the given document.